Municipal Marvels Student Challenge (MMSC)

 Students can be part of the same school or classroom, a home school environment, members of a youth-focused organization (such as Scouts), or an extra-curricular club

-Who can be a Project Leader?
+Who can be a Team Leader?

 Teachers, educators, homeschool leaders, community/youth/church leaders, afterschool program leaders, members of a nationally, regionally, or province-recognized youth-focused organization, such as Scouts/Guides or 4-H, STEAM professionals, parents, and more!